 - Section 7.
 Only on-call positions may be designated as intermittent positions in that work assigned to these positions is available on an irregularly fluctuating basis because of conditions beyond the control of the university chief human resource officer or designee. - Section 8.
 A person appointed to an intermittent position during the term of this Agreement shall be informed in writing at the time of appointment that the position has been designated as an intermittent position and that the employee may expect to work only when work is available.
 A person who is appointed to an intermittent position may be scheduled for work at the discretion of the supervisor when the workload for the position so justifies without any penalty pay provision for short notice. - Section 9.
 The unscheduling of an employee appointed to an intermittent position shall not be considered a layoff.
 Whenever possible, an intermittent employee shall be given ten (10) calendar days' notice of scheduling and unscheduling of work.
 When such notice cannot be given, such employees may be unscheduled without advance notice.
 The university shall not use unscheduling of work as a method of unofficially disciplining or discharging intermittent employees. - Section 10.
+Work units may identify a minimum number of hours of availability for intermittent employees.
+An intermittent employee whose availability does not meet the minimum number of hours required by the unit may be deemed to have resigned from their intermittent service.

-Intermittent employees will be scheduled and unscheduled for work in seniority order by work unit. - Section 11.
+- Section 11.
+Intermittent employees will be scheduled and unscheduled for work in seniority order by work unit. - Section 12.
 Except as specifically modified by this Agreement, intermittent employees shall have all the rights and privileges of seasonal employees.

-ARTICLE 50: ACADEMIC YEAR POSITIONS
+ARTICLE 46: ACADEMIC YEAR POSITIONS